Becoming A Tutor

 - You are willing and able to commit to providing weekly tutoring for two hours a week, for at least one year.

-- You can participate in all of the initial training workshops to start (about 14 hours total), plus ongoing training throughout the program.
+- You can participate in all of the initial training workshops to begin tutoring, plus ongoing training throughout the program.

 - You are at least 21 years old with a high school diploma or high school equivalency diploma.